black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 127
 At the end of your if statement, add an else if statement to check if monsterHealth is less than or equal to 0.
 In your else if, call the defeatMonster function.

+# Step 128
+At the end of your code, create the defeatMonster and lose functions.
+Leave them empty for now.